 Most clogs that form in the “trap” (the second, U-shaped, horizontal section) are caused by foreign objects that clog the drain pipe.
-In this case, eventually, the object will have to be physically removed.
-Here’s how to clean a trap yourself, to clear the clog and remove that toy car (or clump of hair or whatever!) without calling in a professional!
+In this case, eventually the object will have to be physically removed.
+Here’s how to clean a trap yourself to clear the clog, and remove that toy car (or clump of hair, or whatever!) without calling in a professional!

 First, before you start unscrewing the pipe, be sure that there is not residual drain product left in the pipe.
-If you used a drain product, flush with at least three gallons of water, but still be very careful handling the pipe, since there could be residual pipe cleaner.
+If you used a drain product, flush with at least three gallons of water, but still be very careful with handling the pipe since there could be residual pipe cleaner.
 (If you experience a total blockage with drain product in the pipe, you should call a plumber.)

 Next, put on rubber gloves.
 Then place a bucket underneath the pipe to collect water.
 Now you’re ready to unscrew the slip nuts on each side of the trap (or simply remove the clean-out plug if you have one).
 Let water drain into the bucket as shown.